Good writers should get paid for their work. It’s as simple as that.

 Writing work online

-Yes, there’s also the internet — with lots of opportunity and lots of money to be made for good writers — after all, that’s one of the main subjects of this entire blog!
+The internet, in contrast with print, is a growing market for writers.
+There’s lots of opportunity and lots of money to be made for good writers — after all, that’s one of the main subjects of this entire blog!

 So let’s explore those opportunities, starting with …